Japan enacts $90 billion FY 2023 extra budget for inflation relief

 A 40,000 tax cut is very good and needed, and again, a government can't do everything, But for the low income groups and the fixed income groups, is it enough.
 For the upper income groups they probably don't need it but many do in Japan.

-To be fair, many Prime minsters have consistently had low ratings as it seems the Japanese public is never happy, with it leaders, like everywhere else in the world.
+To be fair, many Prime Minsters have consistently had low ratings as it seems the Japanese public is never happy, with its leaders, like everywhere else in the world.

 Again, a government can only do so much, but also at the same time, there are those in society who think a government should do everything.
 Some in society think the government has unlimited funds, money, to do things, and at times it seems like that with the way governments spend.